zigster64/zts/README.md

 Any lines that do not obey all of the above rules are considered as content, and not a directive.

 Even then, things can get messy if the content that you are wrapping in a template happens to also happens to include text that obeys these rules.

+(TODO - add an alternative directive as descibed here)

 In that case, you can use the alternative HTML-esque `<# directive />` syntax to create a templating directive in your file.